justin13601/ACES/docs/source/usage.md

 #### Task Configuration

-`cohort_dir`: Directory the your task configuration file
+`cohort_dir`: Directory of your task configuration file

 `cohort_name`: Name of the task configuration file